AlexandreBinninger/TetWeave/README.md

 <h2 align="center" id="acknowledgments">📢 Acknowledgments</h2>
 <p align="right"><a href="#title"><sup>▴ Back to top</sup></a></p>

-We thank the anonymous reviewers for their constructive feedback.
-This work was supported in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101003104, ERC CoG MYCLOTH).
+We thank the anonymous reviewers for their constructive feedback and Marcel Padilla for his careful reading of our manuscript.
+The open source codebases of FlexiCubes and DMTet have been instrumental in the development of TetWeave.
+This work was supported in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 101003104, ERC CoG MYCLOTH).

 <h2 align="center" id="license">📃 License</h2>
 <p align="right"><a href="#title"><sup>▴ Back to top</sup></a></p>